testifysec/witness-run-action/docs/BOOLEAN_PARAM_HANDLING.md

 - uses: testifysec/witness-run-action@main
   with:
     action-ref: "some/action@v1"
-    input-some-boolean-param: "TRUE"  # or "FALSE" (uppercase and quoted)
+    input-some-boolean-param: "true"  # or "false" (lowercase and quoted)

 # Alternative formats that will be normalized automatically
 - uses: testifysec/witness-run-action@main